 I also try to contain major clean-up to a one-time-a-day thing.
 I have enough to do all day long, so I organize the messy activities to follow one another and all take place in the same zone.
 This way, I can leave them all drying in one spot and I can get to the clean-up when I get a free moment.

 However, since we’re in close proximity in the morning circle, it’s a great time to practice the fine motor skills that are required for arts and crafts.
-Sometimes, the activities are practiced as a means to desensitize my son to certain textures.
+Sometimes, the activities are practiced as a means to get my son accustomed to certain textures.
 These are practiced for several days or weeks.
-Sometimes, they are preparatory tasks for the painting/ cutting/ gluing/ etc. that he will engage in later that day.
+Sometimes, they are preparatory tasks for the painting/cutting/gluing/etc. that he will engage in later that day.

-- dry painting his hand for sensory exposure for a hand print activity later
+- Dry painting hands for sensory exposure for a hand print activity later

 How can you prepare for art activities in the morning circle without actually doing art?